AllStarLink/ASL3-Manual/docs/config/simpleusb_conf.md

 ```

 ### eeprom=
 This option determines if an external EEPROM is present and attached to the USB radio interface in order to save audio configuration values.
 The default is `1`.
 Unless you know your USB radio interface has an EEPROM, **this should be set to `0`**.
-The settings saved in the EEPROM on the radio interface include:
+The settings saved in the EEPROM on the radio interface include: `rxmixerset`, `txmixaset`, and `txmixbset`.

-* `rxmixerset`
-* `txmixaset`
-* `txmixbset`

 Sample: